Colorado-OS/eth-contracts/README.md

 ---
 ### Disclaimer
 This is a proof of concept and is not ready for mainnet.
 There are security and privacy challenges that have not yet been reviewed and addressed.
-Both Colorado OS and Grasshopper should be audited by cryptographers.
+Both Colorado OS and Grasshopper should be audited.

 The CoinFlip game has been left without a coin withdraw function intentionally.
 Other features have been left out as well to keep it simple.
-We _could_ use ChainLink or an other oracle to generate a seed of entropy and fork the CoinFlip contract to seed provably fair tournament trees.
-We think there  a host of other possibilities in this area as well that go beyond public
+We _could_ use ChainLink or an other oracle to generate a seed of entropy and fork the CoinFlip contract to generate provably fair tournament trees.
+We believe there are other possibilities in this area as well that go beyond non-profit public games of chance and into the private gaming realm but they have not been addressed for this POC.

 ------

-*feature not yet completed
+*need help integrating & implementing zero knowledge proofs into the registries and/or self sovereign data stores